 If you are widowed or a surviving civil partner aged between 60 and 65 and your late spouse or civil partner was getting any Household Benefit allowance from the Department of Social Protection and, prior to his/her death, you were permanently living together, you may now qualify for the allowances in the Household Benefits Package.

 You must be getting:

-You may be required to produce documentary evidence proving that your late spouse or civil partner was receiving an allowance under the Household Benefits Scheme.
+You may have to show documentary evidence proving that your late spouse or civil partner was receiving an allowance under the Household Benefits Scheme.

-If you are receiving Invalidity Pension, Disability Allowance or Blind Pension and you are receiving any Household Benefit allowance you may retain the Allowance if you transfer to another payment from the Department of Social Protection (excluding Jobseeker's Benefit/Allowance, Illness Benefit and Pre-Retirement Allowance, One-Parent Family Payment and Carer's Benefit).
+If you are receiving Invalidity Pension, Disability Allowance or Blind Pension and you are receiving any Household Benefit allowance you may retain it if you transfer to another payment from the Department of Social Protection (excluding Jobseeker's Benefit/Allowance, Illness Benefit and Pre-Retirement Allowance, One-Parent Family Payment and Carer's Benefit).

 If you are aged between 66 and 70 and are not receiving a qualifying payment, you must satisfy a means test.

 The means test involves calculating your appropriate weekly means limit.
 This limit is based on the current maximum rate of State Pension (Contributory) including increases for age, living alone, and adult/child dependants.

 Your weekly income limit consists of the maximum rate of State Pension (Contributory) plus €100.
 Your weekly income limit is then compared to your weekly means as assessed in a means test.

 If your weekly means are less than or equal to your weekly income limit, you satisfy the means test and qualify for the Household Benefits Package.

 If you are applying for the Household Benefits Package on the basis of the means test, a separate means test questionnaire will be posted to you for completion.